EN | FR

 Summary

 What do Henryk Wieniawski, Pablo de Sarasate, Fritz Kreisler, Jacques Thibaud, Ivry Gitlis, and Christian Ferras have in common?
-They all studied in the violin classes of the Paris Conservatory.
+They all studied in the violin classes of the Paris Conservatoire (Conservatoire de Paris).

-How is a violinist trained at the Conservatory?
+How is a violinist trained at the Conservatoire?
 What repertoire serves as the basis for their learning, and then for their evaluation?
-Is the Conservatory open to new works?
-What are the keys to becoming a “Premier Prix du Conservatoire”, the Conservatory’s highest distinction?
+Is the Conservatoire open to new works?
+What are the keys to becoming a “Premier Prix du Conservatoire”, the Conservatoire's highest distinction?
 Who are the violin professors and what is their influence on the repertoire of study and graduation?
 These are the questions that gave rise to this book.

-Through the study of numerous archival documents, this work offers a detailed insight into the workings of a violin class over a period of two centuries.
+Through the study of previously unpublished archival documents, this work offers a precise account of what takes place within a violin class over a period of two centuries.
 The compilation and analysis of diverse sources (archives, press, concert programs, testimonies) allows us to appreciate, over the long term, the evolution of the curriculum and the expectations of the institution.

-From the origins of the Conservatory to the end of the 20th century, this book examines the teaching of the violin in this institution from the perspective of the repertoire and invites reflection on different approaches to instrumental pedagogy.
+From the origins of the Conservatoire to the end of the 20th century, the book approaches violin teaching in this institution through the prism of repertoire.
+In doing so, it encourages reflection on the many ways instrumental pedagogy can be conceived.

 Back to Books.